 The onscreen marking system can eliminate this hassle as the moderator is assigned a fresh digital copy of the answer sheet.
 Scores are automatically calculated so final marks to the student can be assigned as per criteria set by the university/ education institution.

-Moderation process is an important aspect to scrutinise, correct inconsistencies in marks allotment process.
+Moderation process is an important aspect to scrutinize, correct inconsistencies in marks allotment process.
 Typically role of the moderator is to recheck answer sheets which are already evaluated by one of the examiners.

-While assigning answer sheets for moderation there are various criterias and algorithms used by the education institute and Universities.
+While assigning answer sheets for moderation there are various criteria and algorithms used by the education institute and Universities.